 - About 95% of enterprises take security concerns for making hybrid cloud decisions.

 - 56% of companies find cloud adoption critically important and a hard requirement.

-*Data showed above come through sources: Gartner, Synergy, Forbes, Flexera, Macquarie Government, The Economist Intelligence Unit, Eurostat, etc.
+*Data shown above come through sources: Gartner, Synergy, Forbes, Flexera, Macquarie Government, The Economist Intelligence Unit, Eurostat, etc.

 What is next for Cloud adoption enthusiasts

-Organizations interested in adopting cloud-based technologies have to make the following measures to ensure security and accountability of data and apps in the cloud services.
+Organizations interested in adopting cloud-based technologies have to take the following measures to ensure the security and accountability of data and apps in cloud services.
 With these steps, cloud enthusiasts can make a big difference.
 These include: